 Vegan doesn’t have to mean healthy.

-This isn’t as common in the world of vegan policing, but I have seen folks question whether things like medications, which were probably developed through animal testing, are vegan.
+I have also seen folks question whether things like medications, which were probably developed through animal testing, are vegan.
 That’s where “possible and practicable” comes in.

 It's time to turn in the badge.